publisha/publisha.github.io/pages/editing_ePub.md

 [^2]: You might consider using a Git repository for this process so that you edits can be shared

 [^3]: The guide section may be required when you convert this ePub to the MOBI format for the Kindle

+[^4]: Some features of InDesign (such as animation) will automatically generate JavaScript inside the exported ePub.
+More on this topic when we explore the fixed-layout eBook.